Monday, 18 May 2015

 We work with communities, discussing & exploring how their own resources & destinies can be secured; fostering the understanding that life resources, such as water, needed by plants, animals & humans, should be affordable, accessible to all, uncontaminated & sustainably managed.

-We offer learning in organic plant based food growing, seed saving & propagation, pollination, composting and soil management.
+We share learning in organic plant based food growing, seed saving & propagation, pollination, composting and soil management.
 We encourage the development and sharing of innovative low technology solutions by networking information.
-Below: healthy growing, healthy eating, photograph by supporter

 Our outdoor activities offer physical exercise and self awareness; they explore control and reflection and are of particular use for mental health service users and participants suffering from stress and low self esteem.
 We have held discussions with members of our community with Alzheimer’s or caring for those with the condition & local orchard owners, to open up orchards to benefit this group of people.
 Our environmental projects empower people in a stimulating natural environment and build community cohesion.
 We use “nature nurture” wellbeing tools to develop holistic learning skills.
 Natural music, natural art, natural weaving and plant dies can be explored.
 Nature observation and empathy offers transformational learning and insight into re use, creative application, craft skills and practical solutions planning and executive function skills.